osmandapp/web/main/docs/user/map/map-context-menu.md

 </Tabs>

 In *Online photos* (iOS *Images nearby*) section of map context menu, you can view POI photos from various web sources.
 Such as [Mapillary](../plugins/mapillary.md) - provides the best and the closest photos from Street-Level view, [Wikimedia](https://www.wikimedia.org/) - displays images from OpenStreetMap with tags **image**, **wikimedia**.
 You can swipe photos to the left to see more items.
-Tap the image to open it in full size or [browse](../map/point-layers-on-map.md#street-level-imagery) street level photos on the map.
+Tap the image to open it in full size, or [browse](../map/point-layers-on-map.md#street-level-imagery) street level photos on the map.

 ### * Audio/Video Note